justinmayer/kagi/docs/community.rst

 Community
 ---------

-You can check out Kagi on GitHub at https://github.com/justinmayer/kagi/.
+You can check out Kagi on GitHub at: https://github.com/justinmayer/kagi

 .. _communication_channels: